Penile Prosthesis Advancements and Innovations

 AMS has improved the AUS by coating the device surface with inhibizone.
-This is the same antibiotic coating (Rifampin and Minocin) currently available on the IPP that has dramatically reduced infection rates since its introduction in 2001.
+This is the same antibiotic coating (Rifampin and Minocin) currently available on the internal penile pump that has dramatically reduced infection rates since its introduction in 2001.
 In combination with Dr. Eid's self-developed No-Touch Surgical Technique

 , which eliminates direct and indirect contact between the prosthesis and the patient's skin (the origin of most infections), he believes the new coating will offer additional protection against the most common pathogens responsible for sphincter infections.

-Approval of the Titan 0-Degree, soft tip cylinders
+Approval of the Titan 0-Degree, soft tip penile implant cylinders

-Coloplast constantly looks at ways to provide the best possible implant solutions for the Serious Implanter.
-One of their latest product enhancements is an enhanced cylinder design for the Titan® IPP product line.
+Coloplast constantly looks at ways to provide the best possible penile implant solutions for the Serious Implanter.
+One of their latest product enhancements is an enhanced cylinder design for the Titan® Internal Penile Pump product line.
 Coloplast recently received FDA approval for the Titan 0-Degree, soft tip cylinders.

 The Titan 0-Degree, soft tip cylinders have the same Bioflex® features as the current cylinders, but has two new features:

-- zero degree angle proximal tubing which offers easier proximal placement and
+- Zero degree angle proximal tubing which offers easier proximal placement.

 Coloplast will conduct a market acceptance test (MAT) project to evaluate this product prior to widespread commercialization.

 One-Touch Release Coloplast (previously Mentor) receives approval for the “One-Touch Release” pump that also allowed the patient to squeeze one time only and release to obtain deflation.
 This is an important development for the Titan model because the deflation was always difficult for patients implanted with the previous model.